enanomapper/tutorials/Omics descriptors calculation/Omics descriptors calculation R package.md

 [read.in.json.for.pred](#read-in-json-for-pred)

 # godescrcalculus package
-## produce go descriptors given an omics data
+## produce GO descriptors given an omics data
 ### Description
 This package expects an omics data (e.g. proteomics/genomics), and produces a set of GO de- scriptors given the data and the parameters supplied based on the data and the algorirthm selected; bi-clustering and hierarchical clustering algorithms are currently implemented.
 The clustering al- gorithm parameters can be stored as an R raw model and used for ’prediction’, i.e. to construct GO decsriptors for the same data.